 Stephanie Boyd has been a Williamstown resident since 2004.
-She is Founding and Former Director of the Zilkha Center for Environmental Initiatives at Williams College, has an MBA and civil-engineering bacherlors degree, and is a ceramic artist, member of the Williamstown Conservation Commission, and mother of a Mount Greylock Regional High School student.
+She is Founding and Former Director of the Zilkha Center for Environmental Initiatives at Williams College, has a Civil Engineering MBA, and is a Ceramic Artist, member of the Williamstown Conservation Commission, and mother of a Mount Greylock Regional High School student.

-Thursday, April 28, 2016, I navigated between two town meetings: the planning board discussing a citizen's petition related to a proposed zoning overlay for the Waubeeka property, and the elementary school committee hearing public comments related to the downsizing of the 27 year old side-by-side program, a pre-k program designed to provide educational needs for special ed kids and their peers.
+Thursday, April 28, 2016, I navigated between two town meetings: the planning board discussing a citizen's petition related to a proposed zoning overlay for the Waubeeka property, and the elementary school committee hearing public comments related to the downsizing of the 27 year old side-by-side program, a prek program designed to provide educational needs for special ed kids and their peers.